keepthrifty/keepthrifty.github.io/_posts/2017/2017-12-28-create-expat-life.md

 ---

 _We are so excited to introduce you to Justin from [ATypical Life](https://atypicallife.org/about/){: target="_blank" }.
 A few years ago he found himself living in the Appalachian Mountains, but dreaming of living abroad.
 How did he make this dream a reality?
-Kyle shares his backstory, strategy for moving, life in China, and what he’s ultimately working towards._
+Justin shares his backstory, strategy for moving, life in China, and what he’s ultimately working towards._

 ## Backstory